4GeeksAcademy/blog/blog/software-engineer-salary-in-florida.md

 ## Developing a career as a Software Engineer

 Given the subject of this article, you may be thinking about starting a career as a software engineer.
 To start your journey you have to learn programming and the different subjects inherent to a software engineering job.
-In Florida there are two [4Geeks](https://4geeksacademy.com/) campuses, one located in [Orlando](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-orlando) and the other in [Miami](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami).
+In Florida there are two [4Geeks](https://4geeksacademy.com/) campuses, one [coding bootcamp in Orlando](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-orlando) and the other [coding bootcamp in Miami](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami).
 In addition to this, 4Geeks is currently offering a bootcamp for becoming a [software engineer](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp).
 Fully online and the only requirements are that you need at least a year of experience as a software developer.
 Taking these opportunities will surely give you the headstart you need in a successful career as a software engineer.

 ## Where to Find Job Offers for Software Engineers

 You can try finding jobs on a variety of job listing sites.
-The most popular ones are [Linkedin](https://www.linkedin.com/), [Indeed](https://www.indeed.com/?from=gnav-homepage) and [Glassdoor](https://www.glassdoor.com/index.htm).
-But you can also search on sites aimed specifically at software engineers, like [Gun.io](https://gun.io/).
+The most popular ones are Linkedin, Indeed and Glassdoor.
+But you can also search on sites aimed specifically at software engineers, like Gun.io.

 Another way is to go to look for job offers on the recruiting sites of the top companies.
 A good example of this is in the [Google job board](https://careers.google.com/jobs/results/) site.
 Here you can find job postings aimed at entry-level applicants.
 You can also gain access to job postings if you earn a Google Career Certificate.